Gem Visa credit card

 |Minimum Monthly Repayment||3% of transaction value or $20, whichever is greater|

 |Complimentary Travel Insurance||No|

 - 6 months interest free.
 When you make a purchase of $250 or more, both in New Zealand and around the world, you won’t pay any interest for the first 6 months.

 - 55 days of 0% interest on all purchases.
 For purchases under $250, you’ll get 55 days interest-free as long as you pay the payment to reduce further interest amount indicated on your Gem Visa statement.

 - Long term finance.
 When you use your card at one of around 2,000 participating stores in New Zealand, you can take advantage of long term finance interest-free deals.
-Types of deals include interest-free for a period of time, interest-free instalments or interest-free deferred.
-Stores that offer Gem Visa interest-free finance options include, Mitre 10, and Michael Hill.
+The types of deals include interest-free for a while, interest-free instalments or interest-free deferred.
+Stores that offer Gem Visa interest-free finance options include Mitre 10 and Michael Hill.
 You can also use Gem Visa at participating dentists.

 - Shopper’s protection insurance.
-If you buy an eligible item and find that the retailer you purchased the item from offers it on sale at a lower price within a six-month window period, you may be eligible to get the difference refunded up to a maximum amount of $600.
+Buy an eligible item and find that the retailer you purchased the item from offers it on sale at a lower price within 12 months.
+You may be eligible to get the difference refunded up to a maximum amount of $600.

 - Instant cardless payments.
 Once approved, you can start making purchases straight away without waiting for your physical card to arrive.
 The instant cardless payment feature allows you to shop up to a maximum of $80.

 Features of the Gem Visa